ima2132/Work-Day-Scheduler/README.md

 N/A

 ## Usage
-To use this application, the user will first view the current date and time displayed at the top of the calendar.
-They can start inputting their events into the respective time slots.
+To use this application, the user will first click the deployed link.
+They will then view the current date and time displayed at the top of the calendar.
+Users can start inputting their events into the respective time slots.

+Users are able to view the work day deconstructed into time blocks.
+These time blocks are color coded with gray as the past, red as the present hour, and green as future work hours of the day.
+The application allows users to save an event/task for each time slot every time they refresh the page through local storage.

+## Screenshots
+The colors displayed on the page indicate past, present, and future time blocks.
+Gray symbolizes the past, red is the current hour, and green represents future work hours of the day.

+To save these assignments, please input the tasks/events and click the save button.
+Once the browser is refreshed, the saved items will remain on the page.

 ## License
 Please refer to the LICENSE listed in the repo.